oracle/graal/docs/tools/insight/Insight-Manual.md

 The result: 42
 ```

 What has just happened?
-GraalVM Insight `source-tracing.js` script has used
-the provided `insight` object to attach a *source* listener to the runtime.
+GraalVM Insight `source-tracing.js` script has used the provided `insight` object to attach a *source* listener to the runtime.
-As such, whenever the *node.js* framework loaded a script,
-the listener got notified of it and could take an action - in this case
-printing the length and name of processed script.
+As such, whenever `node` loaded a script, the listener got notified of it and could take an action (in this case printing the length and name of processed script).

-### Hotness Top 10 - Use Full Power of Your Language!
+## Hotness Top 10 Example

-Collecting the insights information isn't limited to simple print statement.
+Collecting the insights information is not limited to a print statement.
 One can perform any Turing complete computation in your language.
-Imagine
-following `function-hotness-tracing.js` that counts all method invocations
-and dumps the most frequent ones when the execution of your program is over:
+For example, a program that counts all method invocations and dumps the most frequent ones when the execution is over.

+Save the following code to `function-hotness-tracing.js`:

 ```js
 var map = new Map();